Which European Airlines Allow Dogs in the Cabin in 2023?

 Pets Allowed in the Cabin?
 Yes

-With a network of Turkish domestic flights and leisure flights from European cities, many seasonal, SunExpress permits pets in both the cabin and the hold, except on flights to and from the UK, Ireland, Malta and in some cases Sweden.
+With a network of Turkish domestic flights and leisure flights from European cities, many seasonal, SunExpress permits pets in both the cabin and the hold on most flights.

 Click here for the full pet policy.